Welcome to McMaster University’s ‘Quick Start’ website. Select the steps above to begin.

 After accepting your offer of admission (and prior to your arrival), you are required to complete several action-items starting in June (e.g. setup your e-mail, enrol in the appropriate courses, uploading your photo, etc.).
 Please browse the links/icons above to get started.
 Precise enrolment instructions will be sent to you later in June.

-If you are wondering about steps required before/around the same time as accepting your McMaster offer, please refer to the following brochure.
+If you are wondering about steps required before or approximately the same time as accepting your McMaster offer, please refer to the “Welcome to McMaster” brochure above.
 If you have any questions, please use our ‘Ask McMaster’ question box (above).

 STEP 1.2 VERIFY CLEARING OF ADMISSION CONDITIONS